 KCBD’s Pet of the Day: Meet McGregor

 LUBBOCK, Texas (KCBD) - Meet McGregor, KCBD’s Pet of the Day with Lubbock Animal Services.
-He’s a two-year-old pit bull.
+He is a three-year-old pit bull mix who is the sweetest boy with lots of personality.

+Staff says he loves to go for walks and gets along well with other dogs.
+But his favorite thing is to hang out with someone who loves him and gives him lots of hugs.
+He’s been at the shelter a while so please go meet him, he’s patiently waiting for a forever home.

 General pet adoption information can be found on the LAS website here.
 LAS is open from 10 a.m. to 6 p.m. at 3323 Southeast Loop 289.

 To see more of KCBD’s Pets of the Day, go to the Pets Section of the KCBD website.
-And don’t forget to check out Thursday’s Pet of the Day: Meet TC.
+And don’t forget to check out Wednesday’s Pet of the Day: Meet T.C.

 Copyright 2021 KCBD.
 All rights reserved.